LaCara Biddles

 Respect

 We all want to be acknowledged and respected.
-Through compassion, gratitude, curiosity and appreciation, we can come to understand the thoughts, feelings, wishes, rights, transitions and experiences of others.
+Through compassion, gratitude, curiosity and appreciation, we can come to understand the thoughts, feelings, wishes, rights, and experiences of others.

 My Mission